racheltlw/htx_qa_demo/README.md

 where virtualenv
 ```

-If virtualenv is not found, then install it
+If virtualenv is not found, then install it (you can also use pip3)
 ```
 pip install virtualenv
 ```